carlosperales95/django-password-management-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Below you can find the instructions on setting up this project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

-Make sure that the following requirements are satified before starting with the setup process
+Make sure that the following requirements are satified before starting with the setup process:
 * python3
 * pip